u-blox/c030-dev/README.md

 `mbed update`

-...to get the very latest mbed-os development branch that has been forked to our u-blox github repository.
+...to get the very latest mbed-os development branch that has been forked to u-blox Github.

 Change to the `mbed-os` directory and run:

 `mbed update c030-dev`

+...to switch to the `c030-dev` branch that we are working on in our u-blox mbed-os Github repository.

-Set the target and the toolchain that you want to use, which should be `UBLOX_C030` and `GCC_ARM`.
+Set the target and the toolchain that you want to use, which should be `UBLOX_C030` and one of `GCC_ARM`, `ARM` or `IAR`.

 You can set the target and toolchain for this application once by entering the following two commands (while in the top-level directory of the cloned repo):